alexandru/alexn.org/_posts/2020-12-20-no-acceptable-ads.md

 Great products and services have been successful via word of mouth.
 This is what "viral marketing" means: to get people to talk about your products.
 And there are marketing tactics that don't involve tricking people into changing their behavior.
 Conventional advertising is better than the targeted variety, because it's not individualized.
 At least everybody is seeing the shit that you're seeing.

+Although one problem is there is no such thing as a non-intrusive ad.
+A non-intrusive ad is no ad.

+{% include vimeo.html id=36651896 %}

 So what should companies do?
-Truth is, this is simply not my problem, and frankly, no company is entitled to my attention or data.
+Truth is, this is simply not our problem, and frankly, no company is entitled to our attention or data.
 And I'm done giving the benefit of the doubt to advertisers.
 I have trouble remembering the last time I've seen a useful ad.
 Whenever I need something, I do an Internet search (with ads blocked), I look for reviews, or I ask for recommendations.

-This might be an anecdote, maybe other people found ads useful, and enjoy consuming them, along with the mass-media optimized for eyeballs, but that's just not me, and given all the drawbacks, of what we are seeing in 2020, I now wish for the death of all targeted ads, and associated business models.
+You know how the unethical behavior of companies is always excused via the need of shareholders to make money?
+Well, this goes both ways.
+We, the consumers, we aren't running charities, and it isn't our job to save dying business models.

 ## Q & A